navyman4mm/CameraX/README.md

 Pushing Camera X to the extreme

+Notes:
+* Uses Gradle Version 4.2.2
-Basic setup at this point.
+* Basic setup at this point.